Updated May 31, 2023

 - Task considerations

-So your boss who is otherwise quite pleasant and easy going suddenly turns into a monster wielding a stick when a critical project has to be completed.
+So your boss, otherwise quite pleasant and easygoing, suddenly turns into a monster wielding a stick when a critical project must be completed.
 She repeatedly supervises you, communicates the urgency of your task, and is behind your back most of the time.
 You wonder what the matter with her is.
 Nothing.
-She is simply switching her style to authoritarian as per the contingency or situation in hand.
+She is simply switching her style to authoritarian as per the contingency or situation at hand.

-Least preferred co-worker (LPC) scale: Fiedler fixes the leadership style of the leader by the LPC scale, an instrument for measuring an individual’s leadership orientation.
-The LPC scale asks a leader to describe the person with whom they have worked least well.
-Individuals rating their least preferred coworker more favorably on these scales are more relationship motivated, and those who rate the coworker negatively are task oriented.
+Least preferred co-worker (LPC) scale: Fiedler fixes the leader’s leadership style by the LPC scale, an instrument for measuring an individual’s leadership orientation.
+The LPC scale asks a leader to describe the person they have worked least well with.
+Individuals rating their least preferred coworker more favorably on these scales are more relationship motivated, and those who rate the coworker negatively are task-oriented.
 Therefore, the scale measures the leader’s orientation and motivation.

-An individual will do something only if it leads to attaining his/her goals, and if he/she appreciates the payoff in doing the work.
+An individual will do something only if it leads to attaining his/her goals and if he/she appreciates the payoff of doing the work.
 This is the crux of this theory.
-A leader facilitates achievement of individual goals while aligning these to the organization’s objectives.
-So leadership behavior is motivational, it coaches and supports followers.
+A leader facilitates the achievement of individual goals while aligning these with the organization’s objectives.
+So leadership behavior is motivational.
+It coaches and supports followers.

-- Leader’s work is to guide followers in attaining their goals and integrating individual goals to group/organizational objectives
+- A leader’s work is to guide followers in attaining their goals and integrating individual goals to group/organizational objectives

 - Influence the subordinate’s perception of the benefits of achieving organizational/group goals